 srImath varavaramunayE nama:

 In seventh pAsuram – AzhwAr, thus desiring to see emperumAn, when emperumAn showed interest in being together, again thinks about emperumAn’s great stature and his own lowly stature and leaves emperumAn again.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-AzhwAr having reminded about previous consideration of himself being lowly, thinks “I am so ignorant, How can I long to see emperumAn who is so simple, so enjoyable and great?
-What foolishness in my part?” and again tries to shy away.
+AzhwAr having reminded about previous consideration of himself being lowly, thinks “I am so ignorant, how can I long to see emperumAn who is so simple, so enjoyable and great?
+What foolishness on my part?” and again tries to shy away.

 Highlights from periyavAchchAn piLLai‘s introduction

 adiyEn siRiya gyAnaththan aRidhal Arkkum ariyAnai

 adiyEn kANbAn alaRRuvan idhanin mikkOr ayarvu uNdE

 Word-by-Word meanings (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 Arkkum aRidhal ariyAnai – emperumAn who is difficult to know even for the wisest